1inch/1inch-sdk-go/golang/README.md

 ## Overview

 This is a Go SDK to simplify interactions with the 1inch Dev Portal APIs.
-It will support all endpoints tracked by our official docs [here](https://portal.1inch.dev/documentation/authentication).
+When complete, tt will support all endpoints tracked by our official docs [here](https://portal.1inch.dev/documentation/authentication).
+See the `Current Functionality` section for an up-to-date view of the SDK functionality.

-Additionally, this SDK also supports executing 1inch swaps onchain for EOA wallets.
+Beyond mirroring the Developer Portal APIs, this SDK also supports token approvals, permit signature generation, and the execution of 1inch swaps onchain for EOA wallets.

+## Current Functionality

+**Supported APIs**

+*Swap API*
+- All endpoints supported
+- Ethereum, Polygon, and Arbitrum tested (but should support all 1inch-supported chains)
+- Swaps can be executed onchain from within the SDK using `Permit1` when supported and `Approve` in all other cases

+*Orderbook API*
+- Most endpoints supported
+- Posting orders to Ethereum and Polygon is working.
+Other chains likely will not work at the moment

 ## Versioning